Skip to content

 Thomas Gallagher is a Minnesota Criminal Lawyer.

 His practice includes asserting the defense of self-defense and defense of others on behalf of clients.
+You are welcome to give him a call.

 Disparity of Force and Self-Defense

-The reasonable person, in Minnesota criminal law
+The reasonable person, in criminal law